GillianLaw/GillianLaw/README.md

 Hi, I’m @GillianLaw

 I’m learning to code after a career as a technology journalist, and I’ve discovered I love it – so much so that I’m now looking to move into a coding job.
+In September 2023 I will begin the Ecole IA Microsoft by Simplon and I am now looking for a work-study contract to complete the course.

 I can bring a lot to the programming world: I’m a great listener and communicator, I can really get to understand what works for people and how to help them.
 I also love taking complex things and making them easy to understand, and that’s a real strength of coding, I feel.